Experiencing online bullying, abuse and harassment can be difficult, but Netsafe can help you through it with our free and confidential service.

 Our contact centre is open 8am – 8pm Monday to Friday, and 9am – 5pm on weekends.

-We’ll ask you some questions so we can understand what’s going on, and then we’ll work with you to create a plan to help.
+Our friendly team will ask you some questions to understand what’s going on, and then we’ll work with you to create a plan to help.

 Not quite ready to talk to us?
 You can find advice here.